fringd/zipline/README.md

 - Removes need for large disk space or memory allocation to generate zips, even huge zips.
 So it works on Heroku.
 - The user begins downloading immediately, which decreaceses latency, download time, and timeouts on Heroku.

-Zipline now depends on [zip tricks](https://github.com/WeTransfer/zip_tricks), and you might want to just use that directly if you have more advanced use cases.
+Zipline now depends on [zip_kit](https://github.com/julik/zip_kit), and you might want to just use that directly if you have more advanced use cases.

 ## Installation